planetlabs/radiometric_normalization/radiometric_normalization/README.md

 ## Applying the radiometric transformation - normalize.py

-Applies a linear transformation to an image. `normalize_wrapper.py` has example useage.
+Applies a linear transformation to an image. `normalize_wrapper.py` has example usage.

 ### Input
 * An array representing the image values for a single band